Algebraicity of higher Green functions at a CM point: Introduction

 The second idea is a compromise so that one can still use the generalization of Borcherds' lift in \cite{Br12} to deduce algebraicity results.
-It is quite effective in removing the so-called ``normalizing constant'' in the regularized theta lift (see Theorem 1.1 in \cite{BY11}) and the condition on the CM points is reduced to one about the base field $F$ (see Remark \ref{rmk:odd}).
+Considering differences is quite effective in removing the so-called ``normalizing constant'' in the regularized theta lift (see Theorem 1.1 in \cite{BY11}), as different linear combinations could give rise to the same normalizing constant.
 Furthermore, considering the difference turns out to simplify many other situations as well.
-For example, it is enough to construct a preimage of $g(\tau)^\ell (\theta_{N_1}(\tau) - \theta_{N_2}(\tau))$ with $g(\tau)$ a holomorphic Hilbert modular form.
-For the application, $g$ will be a Hilbert theta function $\theta_P$ attached to a positive definite $\Oc$-lattice $P$.
-This is accomplished in Theorem \ref{thm:L1pre}.
-Also, one does not need to worry so much about the singularity of $\Phi^r_L$ (see Remark \ref{rmk:singularity}), which eases the modification of the embedding trick.
+For example, it is enough to construct a preimage of $g(\tau)^\ell (\theta_{N_1}(\tau) - \theta_{N_2}(\tau))$ with $g(\tau)$ a holomorphic Hilbert cusp form.
+This is accomplished in Theorem \ref{thm:L1pre}, using the ampleness of twists of determinant of the Hodge bundle on toroidal compactifications of Hilbert modular varieties, which is contained in Theorem \ref{thm:vanish} and a result of independent interest \footnote{We thank the referee for a helpful suggestion that led to this result.}.
+Also, one does not need to worry so much about the singularity of $\Phi^r_L$ (see Remark \ref{rmk:singularity} and Lemma \ref{lemma:Phidiff}).
+The linear combination we take will come from multiplying this preimage with an Eisenstein series $E_{\tP}$.
+This leads to the crucial algebraicity result in Theorem \ref{thm:algebraicity}, which is of independent interest.

-For the embedding trick, the last idea reduces the problem of dividing by a Hilbert modular form $\theta_P$ to dividing by its diagonal restriction $\theta_P^\Delta$, which is an elliptic modular form.
-Using the Siegel-Weil formula, we can furthermore replace $\theta_P$ by a Hilbert Eisenstein series.
-By considering such Hilbert Eisenstein series with varying weights, we will show that their zero divisors cannot all intersect at the same point (see Lemma \ref{lemma:supp}).
+For the embedding trick, the last idea reduces the problem of dividing by a Hilbert cusp form $g$, which is constructed from theta series, to dividing by its diagonal restriction $g^\Delta$, which is an elliptic modular form.
+Using the Siegel-Weil formula, we can relate $g$ to Hilbert Eisenstein series.
+By varying the weight, we will show that for any finite set of points in $\Hb^d$, there is a Hilbert Eisenstein series that does not vanish on this set (see Lemma \ref{lemma:supp}).
 This observation has its root in the classical work \cite{RSD} of Rankin and Swinnerton-Dyer on zeros of elliptic Eisenstein series, and leads to the ``partition of unity'' result in Proposition \ref{prop:POU}.

 By putting these ideas together, we are able to overcome the obstacles and prove Theorem \ref{thm:diff}.
 When it is specialized to the case in Theorem \ref{thm:GZ}, we can combine this result about differences with the result about partial averages in \cite{BEY21} to complete the proof.